 - Change all the passwords to all your relevant accounts to prevent further loss when you lose your devices

 - Log in to your account (either iCloud for Mac devices or other storage clouds for android devices), erase your data and lock your phone.
-By selecting the option to erase, data will be erased when either the laptop or mobile phone connect to wifi
+By selecting the option to erase, data will be erased when either the laptop or mobile phone connects to wifi

-Actual useful travel tips
+Actual useful and practical travel tips

 Women solo travellers have to be more careful while on the road.
 It seems like we attract unwanted attention and especially more so while we are travelling solo.
 But this is all part of the culture of travelling solo.